+In an average year, more than 1 million fires are reported in the United States.
+These fires cause significant property damage and also claim civilian lives.
 It is the responsibility of property owners to ensure that their buildings are outfitted with the necessary equipment to ensure safety.
-In addition to installing the needed equipment, it’s also important to make sure the equipment is consistently updated.
+In addition to installing the needed equipment, it’s also important to make sure the equipment like a fire alarm is consistently updated.

 Not sure whether your building’s fire alarms are functioning correctly?
 Here are 3 clear signs to look for to see if it’s time for a fire alarm inspection.